Free AI lip-sync video generator | Create talking avatars

 Upload your voice recording or type your script directly into the editor.
 HeyGen supports popular formats like MP3 and WAV for quick set-up.

 Pick from HeyGen’s professional AI avatars or upload your own video clip.
-The AI automatically analyses facial movements to ensure precise lip-syncing.
+The AI automatically analyzes facial movements to ensure precise lip-syncing.

 Let HeyGen’s AI process your audio and sync every word to the right lip movement.
 Preview your video instantly before exporting.

 Download your completed video in high quality and share it on any platform.
-You can also test playback and sync accuracy with the HeyGen Video Player.
+You can also test playback and lip-sync accuracy with the HeyGen Video Player.

 AI lip-sync technology automatically matches speech with lip movements in videos using artificial intelligence.

-The AI analyses your audio and generates realistic lip movements that sync with your video frames.
+The AI analyzes your audio and generates realistic lip movements that sync with your video frames.

 Yes.
 HeyGen offers free trials and online AI lip-sync tools for testing and creating videos.
 For individual creators, the Creator plan starts at $29.